 Is sports betting legal in Kentucky?

 Yes, legal sports betting in Kentucky was signed into law on March 31, 2023 by Gov. Andy Beshear.
 Kentucky legal sportsbooks are expected to go live on Sept.
 28, 2023.

 Does Kentucky have casinos?

-Kentucky has a total of six racing tracks across the state.
+Kentucky has seven major racing tracks across the state.
 These are used for horse racing and not other forms of gambling.
 Louisville’s Churchill Downs hosts the most popular race of the year in the Kentucky Derby.